gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 <br>
 The table below reports the global metrics for the algorithms I have used (optimisation on *recall*).
 The algorithm I am using is the first one, i.e.

+### What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
+How did you tune the parameters of your particular algorithm?

 ### Links